-(b) a person employed by a company as auditor (whether he is or is not an officer of the company),
+(b) a person employed by a LLP as auditor (whether he is or is not member of the LLP),

-(2) If any such officer or person has reason to apprehend that a claim will or might be made against him in respect of negligence, default, breach of duty or breach of trust–
+(2) If any such member or person has reason to apprehend that a claim will or might be made against him in respect of negligence, default, breach of duty or breach of trust —

 (a) he may apply to the Court for relief, and

 (b) the Court has the same power to relieve him as it would have had if it had been a Court before which proceedings against him for negligence, default, breach of duty or breach of trust had been brought."